The Great Reset & the Fourth Industrial Revolution

 Map of the future predominant global economic-military powers

 For instance, Japan is a technological leader and economic giant.
-Some may think it could revert to a warlike footing, though this is not what is predicted, nor will Japan make the critical step to superpower status.
+Some may think it could revert to a warlike footing, though this is not what is predicted; nor will Japan ever make the critical step to superpower status.
 It will likely remain a passive major power.
 In this regard, Germany as a major power, is similar to Japan.
 Two world wars revealed that Germany as a regional power took that next step to impact on a European regional scale; though it did not have the capability to extend itself beyond a certain parameter – a victim, of imperial overstretch.
-Of course, all that has changed now it is the economic driver of a new empire, called the European Union.
+Of course, all that has changed now it is the economic driver of a new empire, currently called the European Union.

 Flag of the European… German Union